Keto Salt and Vinegar Wings

 Crispy baked salt and vinegar wings with that tangy, salty punch you get from the chips, but on perfectly crispy chicken.
 I make these for game nights and they disappear in minutes.

-I started making salt and vinegar wings because I missed the flavor of salt and vinegar chips after going keto.
-Turns out, that same tangy, salty combination works even better on crispy baked chicken wings.
-The vinegar hits first, then the salt lingers, and if you get the skin crispy enough, you get this incredible crunch that honestly rivals any deep-fried wing I’ve had.
+I started making these because I missed the tangy crunch of vinegar chips after going keto.
+Turns out, that same combination works even better on crispy baked chicken wings.
+The vinegar hits first, then the salt lingers, and if you get the skin crispy enough, you get this incredible crunch that rivals anything deep-fried.

 What I’ve figured out after making these dozens of times is that the secret is a two-stage process.
 You bake the wings plain first to render the fat and crisp the skin, then toss them in the vinegar mixture and broil to finish.
 That broil step is what seals everything in.
 I tried skipping it once and the wings were good but not great.
-The broil takes them from good to “I need another plate” territory.
+A full 2 minutes under the broiler is the sweet spot, not the 90 seconds I see in other recipes.
+That extra time takes them from good to “I need another plate” territory.

 I use apple cider vinegar for these because I like the slightly mellower tang, but I’ve also made them with white vinegar when that’s what I had.
 White vinegar gives a sharper, more aggressive bite (closer to the chip flavor if that’s what you’re after).
 Both work, so use whatever you have on hand.
 Malt vinegar is what most restaurants use for this style, but it’s higher in carbs so I stick with apple cider or white.

 For serving, I like to pair these with air fryer chicken wings of a different flavor so people have options.
-A plate of these salt and vinegar wings next to some buffalo wings is my go-to for game day recipes.
-For sides, I usually set out celery sticks with blue cheese dressing and maybe some sauteed mushrooms or brussels sprouts.
+A plate of these next to some buffalo wings is my go-to for game nights.
+For sides, I set out celery sticks with a good dipping sauce and maybe some bacon wrapped brussels sprouts.

 If you want to make these into a full meal, I pair them with a simple green salad.
 Two pounds of wings feeds about 4 people as an appetizer or 2 people if you’re eating them as dinner (which I do regularly).
 These also reheat well.
 I pop leftovers back in the oven at 400 for about 8-10 minutes and the crispiness comes right back.